-In the past, Many people think of USDA as loans only for ranchers – to be used only to purchase properties in country agricultural farm areas.
-That not the case today with the Georgia USDA Rural Development home loan.
+In the past, many buyers thought of USDA as loans only for ranchers – to be used only to purchase properties in country agricultural farm areas.
+That is not the case today with the Georgia USDA Rural Development home loan.
 In fact, properties in almost every area outside of Georgia’s major metropolitan areas, including Atlanta, Macon, Columbus, Valdosta, Albany, etc, can be purchased with the 100% USDA loan today.

 USDA 502 Guaranteed Rural Housing Loans:

 USDA 502 Guaranteed Loans are the most common type of USDA loan and allow for higher income limits and 100% financing for home purchases.
 USDA Guaranteed Loan applicants may have an income of up to 115% of the median household income for the area.

 Income limits in Georgia start at $110,650 but can vary from county to county.
 Household size also determines the allowed income limits, please see the latest Georgia USDA income limits here.
 Most home buyers will fall under the 502 Guarantee loan and the guarantee program is offered by only USDA-approved lenders and banks.